 SectorDwellTime to at least [2 × TXTIME (TDD SSW) + SBIFS].

-A responder STA that hasreceived a TDD SSW frame shallsweep its receiver antenna configuration through its receive sectors between TDD beamforming frames received in a TDD slot and between TDD slots used for BF training according to the period as indicated by the Transmit Period subfield of the received TDD SSW frame.
+A responder STA that receives a TDD SSW frame with RA field set to its MAC address or to the broadcast address may sweep its receiver antenna configuration through its receive sectors between TDD beamforming frames received in a TDD slot and shall switch its receive sectors at the beginning of every TDD slots used for BF training according to the time interval indicated by the nonzero Transmit Period subfield of the received TDD SSW frame.

 Figure 146 gives an example of the responder’s receiver sweeping procedure for TDD individual BF.